 It's Time To Get Fat.
 Real Fat!

 What makes these empanadas Cuban style (and addictive) is the rich pastry dough thanks to FATWORKS as well as the sweet and savory flavors of the filling, courtesy of olives, raisins and Grass Roots ground beef.
 We promise if you make these they will fly off the “plato.”
-We bake the empanadas but you can fry them as well if you want them extra crispy - just note that gluten-free flour can be delicate so handle with care.
+We bake the Cuban beef empanadas in this recipe, but you can fry them as well if you want them extra crispy - just note that gluten-free flour can be delicate so handle with care.
 And if you have any leftover filling, plate it up with a little rice and some steamed vegetables for a hearty meal.
-Check out this easy Cuban style beef empanadas recipe below!
+Check out this easy baked Cuban style beef empanadas recipe below!

 CRUST: (gluten-free and traditional options below):